jcorbin/hexant/stream.md

 # TODO

-- restore animation ticks, ripped out with gutentag
-- unbreak the tests, after the `src/` pivot
-- modernize js
+- uplift js
+  - wip
     - esm
+    - classify
+    - const, for-of, destructring, etc...
+    - switch to local version of rezult as we go
+  - next
+    - switch classes out for maker pattern
     - jsdoc type annotations to pass tsc

-- subsume external deps
-  - hashbind
-  - rezult
+- unbreak the tests, after the `src/` pivot
 - drop deps should be obsolete now
-  - domready
   - Base64
 - evaluate why hexer
-- use snowpack for dev server and build
-- tbd deploy artifact, whether single inlined page like before, or otherwise
-- drop gutentag
+- do a bundle or some form of inline/flattengin for deploy

 - separate tile rendering module
 - separate turmite sim module
 - asyncify the gap between view and sim